-(2) Certain loans are subject to contractual extension options and may be subject to performance based or other conditions as stipulated in the loan agreement.
+- The difference between the Carrying Value and the Outstanding Principal amount of the loans consists of unaccreted purchase discount, deferred loan fees and loan origination costs Certain loans are subject to contractual extension options and may be subject to performance based or other conditions as stipulated in the loan agreement.
 Actual maturities may differ from contractual maturities stated herein as certain borrowers may have the right to prepay with or without paying a prepayment penalty.
 The Company may also extend contractual maturities and amend other terms of the loans in connection with loan modifications.

-(3) I/O = interest only, P/I = principal and interest.
+I/O = interest only, P/I = principal and interest.
 P/I loans may include interest only periods for a portion of the loan term.

-(4) Base interest rate of 12% plus LIBOR (LIBOR floor of 1%) and PIK interest rate of 4%

-(5) Base interest rate of 13% and PIK interest rate of 2%

-(6) Base interest rate of 12.9%
+Base interest rate of 12% plus LIBOR (LIBOR floor of 1%) and PIK interest rate of 4% Base interest rate of 13% and PIK interest rate of 2% Base interest rate of 12.9%